Woman Haters

 Woman Haters is a 1934 musical short subject directed by Archie Gottler starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine, and Jerry Howard).
 It is the inaugural entry in the series released by Columbia Pictures starring the comedians, who ultimately starred in 190 short subjects for the studio between 1934 and 1959.
-This was Marjorie White's last film role before her untimely death.
+This was Marjorie White's last film role before her death.

 Plot

-The Stooges are staunch members of the Woman Haters Club, dedicated to eschewing romantic entanglements with women.
-However, their resolve is swiftly tested when Jim (Larry Fine) succumbs to the charms of Mary and proposes marriage.
-His comrades, Tom (Moe Howard) and Jack (Jerry Howard (Curly)), initially dissuade him from the union, citing their oath to the club.
+The Stooges, employed as traveling salesmen, join the Woman Haters Club, dedicated to eschewing romantic entanglements with women.
+Their resolve is swiftly tested when Jim (Larry) succumbs to the charms of Mary and proposes marriage.
+His comrades, Tom (Moe) and Jack (Curly), talk him out of it, citing their oath to the club.

-Things escalate when Mary's formidable father coerces Jim into marrying her, recounting a tale of familial honor and coercion.
-Reluctantly, Jim acquiesces to the marriage, leading to tension and confrontation aboard a train journey.
-Mary, utilizing her feminine allure, endeavors to provoke jealousy in Jim by captivating Tom and Jack with her charms, thereby undermining the Stooges' fidelity to their avowed oath.
-Through a series of exchanges and musical interludes, Mary's machinations unravel the Stooges' steadfast commitment to celibacy, ultimately revealing Jim's marital status.
-The climax unfolds as Mary, candidly disclosing her marriage to Jim, inadvertently propels Tom and Jack out of the train window during a chaotic struggle.
+Things escalate when Jim meets Mary's formidable father, who intimidates Jim by recounting tales of the violent punishment he and his brothers have administered to men who attempted to break engagements to Mary's sisters.
+Reluctantly, Jim acquiesces to the marriage.

+The newlyweds begin their honeymoon with a train journey.
+Aboard the train, Jim rejoins Tom and Jack but conceals Mary from them and keeps his marriage a secret.
+Mary, upset at Jim's sudden indifference, uses her feminine allure to woo first Tom and then Jack in an attempt to make Jim jealous, thereby undermining the Stooges' fidelity to their oath.
+Finally, in exasperation, Mary tells Tom and Jack that Jim and she are married, and pushes her way into bed with the trio, knocking Tom and Jack out of the train window in the process.

-The denouement portrays the aging Stooges reuniting at the nearly deserted Woman Haters clubhouse, symbolizing the passage of time and the evolution of their attitudes towards relationships.
-Jim's desire to rejoin the club serves as a humorous conclusion.
+In a denouement suggesting the passage of time, the aging Stooges reunite at the nearly deserted Woman Haters clubhouse when Jim enters and declares he wants to rejoin the club.